carlson-lab/redcliff-s-hypothesizing-dynamic-causal-graphs/README.md

 ---
 ## Environment Setup :wrench::hammer:

-To set up your local system(s) for running the code in this repository, complete the following steps:
+To set up your local system(s) for running _most_ of the code in this repository (e.g. training algorithms defined in the 'models' module and most evaluations), complete the following steps:
  1) Set up Anaconda on your system(s)
  2) Create a new conda environment via ```conda env create --yourRedcliffEnvironment --file=redcliff-s-icml2025.yml```
  3) Activate the new conda environment via ```conda activate yourRedcliffEnvironment```